Rhinoceros 3D

-Rhinoceros (typically abbreviated Rhino or Rhino3D) is a commercial 3D computer graphics and computer-aided design (CAD) application software that was developed by Robert McNeel & Associates, an American, privately held, and employee-owned company that was founded in 1969.
-Rhinoceros geometry is based on the NURBS mathematical model, which focuses on producing mathematically precise representation of curves and freeform surfaces in computer graphics (as opposed to polygon mesh-based applications).
+Rhinoceros (typically abbreviated Rhino or Rhino3D) is a commercial 3D computer graphics and computer-aided design (CAD) application software that was developed by TLM, Inc, dba Robert McNeel & Associates, an American, privately held, and employee-owned company that was founded in 1978.
+Rhinoceros geometry is based on the non-uniform rational B-spline (NURBS) mathematical model, which focuses on producing mathematically precise representation of curves and freeform surfaces in computer graphics (in contrast to a polygon mesh mathematical model).

-Rhinoceros is used for computer-aided design (CAD), computer-aided manufacturing (CAM), rapid prototyping, 3D printing and reverse engineering in industries including architecture, industrial design (e.g. automotive design, watercraft design), product design (e.g. jewelry design) as well as for multimedia and graphic design.
+Rhinoceros is used for computer-aided design (CAD), computer-aided manufacturing (CAM), rapid prototyping, 3D printing and reverse engineering in industries including architecture, industrial design (e.g., automotive design, watercraft design), product design (e.g., jewelry design) as well as for multimedia and graphic design.

-Rhinoceros is developed for the Microsoft Windows operating system and macOS.
+Rhinoceros is developed for Microsoft Windows and macOS.
 A visual scripting language add-on for Rhino, Grasshopper, is developed by Robert McNeel & Associates.

 Overview

 Characteristics

-Rhinoceros is primarily a freeform surface modeler that utilizes the NURBS mathematical model.
-Rhinoceros's application architecture and open SDK make it modular and enable the user to customize the interface and create custom commands and menus.
+Rhinoceros is primarily a freeform surface modeler that uses the NURBS mathematical model.
+Rhinoceros's application architecture and open SDK make it modular and enable a user to customize the interface and create custom commands and menus.

+Since version 7, Rhinoceros has improved real-time rendering abilities for improved lighting and shading.